shelves

 A collection of vintage architectural prints can look stunning when displayed together in matching 22 karat gold frames.

 If you have some ideas for a collection but aren’t sure where to start shopping, consider working with an interior designer.
 As an interior designer, I have access to items that most clients wouldn’t have access to.
 People who already own an extensive collection can also benefit from working with a professional.
 A designer like myself will enjoy finding the best way to showcase your prized collection, and by having it on display, you can ensure that the space is truly a reflection of you and your personal taste.
-To schedule a free consultation, email us at info@chambersinteriors.com or call our Dallas office at 214-651-7665.
+To schedule a consultation, email us at info@chambersinteriors.com or call our Dallas office at 214-651-7665.

 RELATED ARTICLES: